Initial State Dependent Dynamics Across Many-body Localization Transition: I. Introduction

-\end{itemize} The rest of the paper is organized as follows.
+\item We also study the melting of interface as an alternate probe of dynamics for 1-kink state.
+The melting dynamics of the interface is completely consistent with the time evolution of the density imbalance for 1-kink state and is much slower than the dynamics of the CDW state (\Fig{xt}).
+Thus, a quench dynamics study starting from a 1-kink or other low kink state will always underestimate the critical value of disorder required to cause many-body localization.
+In fact, 1-kink and other low kink states only indicate the onset of localization of a finite fraction of many-body states and hence the subdiffusive phase which appears due to multifractal nature of eigenstates close to the MBL transition. \item The sublattice entanglement entropy shows a logarithmic growth $S(t) \sim a \ln(Vt)$ after initial rapid growth, both, for the ergodic phase as well as the MBL phase.
+The coefficient of the $\ln(Vt)$ term not only increases monotonically with the number of kinks being maximum for the CDW state (\Fig{SKinks}), but also increases significantly with the interaction strength $V$ (\Fig{EEV}) indicating that the dependence on $V$ is faster than $\ln(Vt)$.
+The coefficient of $\ln(Vt)$ term inside the MBL phase is vanishingly small.
+All these observations put a question mark on earlier explanations of the logarithmic growth of entanglement entropy in terms of the local integrals of motion which exist only in the MBL phase~\cite{Serbyn}. \end{itemize} The rest of the paper is organized as follows.
 In Section II, we introduce the model explored in this work.
 In section III, we describe the dynamics from time evolution of the density imbalance for various kink initial states.
 We also compare the dynamics obtained from imbalance with that from time dependent mean square displacement which is the second moment of the density-density correlation function.
 In section IV, we study the melting of the interface for 1-kink state and show that it is consistent with imbalance for 1-kink state having a dynamics much slower than that of a CDW state.
 In section V we discuss the growth of sublattice entanglement entropy starting from various kink initial states.
 Finally we summarize our results and conclude with some remarks and open questions.